stecrotti/EternalDynamicCavity/README.md

 # InfiniteMatrixProductBP

-Code for the paper [Nonequilibrium steady-state dynamics of Markov processes on graphs](https://arxiv.org/abs/2411.19100).
+Code for the article [Nonequilibrium steady-state dynamics of Markov processes on graphs](https://arxiv.org/abs/2411.19100).

-It builds on [MatrixProductBP.jl](https://github.com/stecrotti/MatrixProductBP.jl) and [TensorTrains.jl](https://github.com/stecrotti/TensorTrains.jl)
+To use the package on your own stochastic dynamics, check out the syntax of [MatrixProductBP.jl](https://github.com/stecrotti/MatrixProductBP.jl) and [TensorTrains.jl](https://github.com/stecrotti/TensorTrains.jl).
+Code in this repo only adds functionalities to truncate infinite tensor trains and can be used to reproduce the results in the article.

 ## Installation
 On Julia >= 1.9, run